ganeshkaila/dlpfilter/demo-guide.md

 ## READY:
 #### Things to remember:
-1. To test these features, it is assumed that your running the commands inside `dlpfilter/` directory.
+1. It is assumed that your running the commands inside `dlpfilter/` directory.
-2. The output/resulting log messages will apprear under ***GCE VM Instance, dlpfilter-tool > dlpfilter***
+2. The output/result log messages will apprear under ***GCE VM Instance, dlpfilter-tool > dlpfilter*** in stackdriver logging account.

 #### For new applications,
 1. Sending the original and filtered log messages.
-Command:
+    Command#1:

        $ node app.js